Soils of Assam

 • Patches in southern Karbi Plateau, Hamren sub-division (Karbi Anglong), southern Golaghat border, northern Barak Plain along Barail foothills.

-• Also in parts of Sibsagar, Nowgaon, Cachar.
+• Also in parts of Sibsagar, Nagaon, Cachar.

 Characteristics